sindresorhus/p-map/readme.md

 Number of concurrently pending promises returned by `mapper`.

-##### aggregateErrorsWhenDone
+##### stopOnError

 Type: `boolean`<br>
-Default: `false`<br>
+Default: `true`<br>

-If set to true, instead of stop on the first promise reject, wait for all promise and rejects with an [aggregated error](https://github.com/sindresorhus/aggregate-error) from all the rejects if there are any.
+If set to false, instead of stop on the first promise reject, wait for all promise and rejects with an [aggregated error](https://github.com/sindresorhus/aggregate-error) from all the rejects if there are any.

 ## Related